K. Q. X. Y. Z

 2. Read out loud all the words in the dictionary beginning with the letter K.

-3. Read the words again at least 2 or three times and try to memorize as many as possible, paying special attention to nouns, verbs, adverbs and adjectives.
+3. Read the words again at least 2 or three times and try to memorise as many as possible, paying special attention to nouns, verbs, adverbs and adjectives.

 4. Create as many four word sentences or headlines using the letters in both the correct order, and in any order.